ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_3.rst

 ~~~~~~~~~~~~

 - os10_bgp - Changed "subnet"  key as list format instead of dictionary format under "listen" key to support multiple neighbor prefix for listen command
-- os10_bgp - Changed "vrf" key as list format instead of dictionary format to supprot multiple VRF in router BGP and changed the "vrf" key name to "vrfs"
+- os10_bgp - Changed "vrf" key as list format instead of dictionary format to support multiple VRF in router BGP and changed the "vrf" key name to "vrfs"

 ngine_io.cloudstack
 ~~~~~~~~~~~~~~~~~~~